jjzhou012/_jjzhou012.github.io/_posts/2020-01-08-Summary-of-Paper-Writting.md

 ## 摘要

+- 方法
   - We **present a novel XXX architecture capable of** learning a joint representation of both local graph structure and available node features for the multi-task learning of link prediction and node classification.
+- 结尾
+  - Its experimental results show unprecedented performance, working consistently well on a wide range of problems.